TobyCeballos/odin_docs/docs/transactions/sales-invoices.md

 etc.

 ::: tip Setting the Taxed Amount
-You can directly set the Taxed Amount, Frappe Books will calculate the Rate of the Item automatically.
+You can directly set the Taxed Amount, OdinPOS will calculate the Rate of the Item automatically.
 :::